Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3

+} Beyond AFD and lattice order, maps of polarization directly reveal a complex local landscape in the low-temperature phases of the SrTiO$_{3}$.
 Polarization and inversion symmetry breaking lead to asymmetries in dynamical electron scattering, and can be extracted from momentum ($\mathbf{k}$) resolved electron diffraction \cite{spence1993accurate, zuo2017advanced, deb2020imaging}.
-In so-called four-dimensional scanning transmission electron microscopy (4D-STEM), an electron nanobeam (here using a probe size of 1.2 $nm$) is scanned across the material, and two-dimensional electron diffraction patterns are recorded at every position (Fig. 2A) using a pixelated detector with single electron sensitivity (detector quantum efficiency $\approx$ 0.9) \cite{cowley1993configured,pennycook2015efficient,tate2016high,ophus2019four,philipp2022very}.
+In so-called four-dimensional scanning transmission electron microscopy (4D-STEM), an electron nanobeam (here using a probe size of $\sim1.2~nm$) is scanned across the material, and two-dimensional electron diffraction patterns, I($\mathbf{k}$), are recorded at every position (Fig. 2a) using a pixelated detector with single electron sensitivity (detector quantum efficiency $\approx$ 0.9) \cite{cowley1993configured,pennycook2015efficient,tate2016high,ophus2019four,philipp2022very}.
 In addition to intense Bragg reflections, the two-dimensional electron scattering distribution contains Kikuchi bands which arise from multiple scattering processes within the crystal lattice.
 Asymmetry between Kikuchi bands related by inversion (Friedel pairs at $\pm \mathbf{k}$ momentum space coordinates) encodes polarization in the sample.
 By scanning across a sample, real space maps of polarization textures in ferroelectrics can be formed \cite{tsuda2012nanoscale, shao2017nanoscale,shao2017lattice,philipp2022very,shao2023emergent,caretta2023non}.

-In SrTiO$_{3}$, the connection between polarity and asymmetry in Kikuchi band intensity is confirmed using dynamical scattering multislice simulations.
-Figures 2B and C show simulated Kikuchi bands with opposite polarization added to tetragonal SrTiO$_{3}$ (see SI for details on simulations).
-Intensity differences between the Friedel pairs (highlighted by the black dashed box) emerge when polarization is present (right panel of Fig. 2C).
+In SrTiO$_{3}$, the connection between polarity and asymmetry in Kikuchi band intensity is confirmed using dynamical scattering multislice simulations (see Methods).
+Figures 2b and c show simulated diffraction patterns with opposite polarization added to tetragonal SrTiO$_{3}$.
+The antisymmetric component in the diffraction pattern, defined as $A(\mathbf{k}) = |k^{2}|(I(\mathbf{k})-I(-\mathbf{k}))$, reveals polarization-induced intensity asymmetry in the Kikuchi bands (see Fig. S4 and note III for details).
+Intensity differences between the Friedel pairs (highlighted by the black dashed box) emerge when polarization is present (right panel of Fig. 2c).
 The direction of polarization is also reflected in the asymmetry: downward polarization leads to Kikuchi band asymmetry along the same direction.
 When the polarization is upward, the asymmetry reverses.
-This intensity asymmetry is absent (Fig. S1) in the non-polar structure.
+This intensity asymmetry is absent in the cubic, non-polar structure of SrTiO$_{3}$ (Fig. S5).